Youth Opportunities Initiative

 - policy guidance and assistance from the European Commission.

-As part of the "European Semester" (annual cycle of economic and fiscal policy coordination), the Commission will be assessing EU countries' national reform programmes in 2012.
+As part of the "European Semester" (annual cycle of economic and fiscal policy coordination), the Commission assessed EU countries' national reform programmes.

 European Social Fund (ESF):